timonforster/timonforster.github.io/_pages/publications.md

 title: "Publications"
 ---

-If you do not have access to any of the publications below, please do send me an e-mail and I would be happy to share a pdf with you.
+If you do not have access to any of the publications below, please send me an e-mail and I will be happy to share a pdf with you.

 ## Articles in peer-reviewed journals